-I studied music at Sioux Falls College in South Dakota.
+I majored in music education at Sioux Falls College in South Dakota.
 My most memorable experiences were in the Music Theory class.
 I've played piano and trombone frpm ages 6 to 18 then I picked up the guitar and never looked back.
 I used my knowledge of music theory to learn not only guitar and bass but pedal steel guitar.
 When I started playing in bands, which I still do, the on the job training began.
 I've had years of playing in bands and backing up solo performers.
 All of this because of the theory that I learned and was able to apply to any instrument.

 My pricing structure is as follows: $25 for a half an hour, $30 for 45 minutes and $35 for an hour.